Redocly/redocly-cli/docs/guides/response-contains-property.md

     Response --successful responses only--> MediaType --application/json only--> Schema
 ```

-Based on that, our rule will look like this (before filling in the logic).
+Based on the diagram, your rule will look as follows (before filling in the logic):

 ```js
 module.exports = ResponseContainsProperty